GSA/idmanagement.gov/_implement/yubikey-guide.md

 ## Glossary of Terms

-**FIDO2** Authentication: A modern authentication standard that strengthens security by allowing users to utilize local biometrics and security keys for passwordless logins or as a part of multifactor authentication.
+**FIDO2** Authentication - A modern authentication standard that strengthens security by allowing users to utilize local biometrics and security keys for passwordless logins or as a part of multifactor authentication.
 FIDO2 is an enhancement of the original FIDO standards, adding support for passwordless authentication and expanded browser support through its WebAuthn component.

-**WebAuthn** (Web Authentication): A web standard published by the World Wide Web Consortium (W3C) in collaboration with the FIDO Alliance, which specifies a built-in browser API enabling online services to offer a secure, passwordless login experience using public key cryptography.
+**WebAuthn** (Web Authentication) - A web standard published by the World Wide Web Consortium (W3C) in collaboration with the FIDO Alliance, which specifies a built-in browser API enabling online services to offer a secure, passwordless login experience using public key cryptography.
 WebAuthn allows users to authenticate themselves on the internet using biometrics, mobile devices, or FIDO2 devices like security keys, instead of relying on traditional passwords.

-**FIPS** (Federal Information Processing Standards): U.S. government standards that coordinate the requirements for cryptographic modules, including both hardware and software components, used within a security system to protect sensitive but unclassified information.
+**FIPS** (Federal Information Processing Standards) - U.S. government standards that coordinate the requirements for cryptographic modules, including both hardware and software components, used within a security system to protect sensitive but unclassified information.

-**Passkey:** A digital credential used in place of traditional passwords, often part of modern authentication systems like FIDO2, to provide a more secure and easy login experience.
+**Passkey** - A digital credential used in place of traditional passwords, often part of modern authentication systems like FIDO2, to provide a more secure and easy login experience.
 Passkeys enhance security by using cryptographic techniques, meaning they are resistant to phishing and cannot be reused across different sites, significantly reducing the risk of credential theft.

-**PIN** (Personal Identification Number): A numeric or alphanumeric password used in the authentication process to verify the identity of a user accessing a system or device.
+**PIN** (Personal Identification Number) - A numeric or alphanumeric password used in the authentication process to verify the identity of a user accessing a system or device.

-**Multi-Factor Authentication** (MFA): A security system that requires more than one method of authentication from independent categories of credentials to verify the user's identity for a login or other transaction.
+**Multi-Factor Authentication** (MFA) - A security system that requires more than one method of authentication from independent categories of credentials to verify the user's identity for a login or other transaction.

-**Security Key:** A physical device used to access computers, networks, and online accounts by proving possession of the key as a form of authentication.
+**Security Key** - A physical device used to access computers, networks, and online accounts by proving possession of the key as a form of authentication.

-**USB-C:** A type of USB connector that is reversible, allowing it to be plugged in either direction, and supports faster data transfer, increased power flow, and video delivery.
+**USB-C** - A type of USB connector that is reversible, allowing it to be plugged in either direction, and supports faster data transfer, increased power flow, and video delivery.

-**USB-A:** The original standard USB connector, which is flat and rectangular in shape, commonly used to connect devices like keyboards, mice, and external hard drives to computers.
+**USB-A** - The original standard USB connector, which is flat and rectangular in shape, commonly used to connect devices like keyboards, mice, and external hard drives to computers.

-**NFC** (Near Field Communication): A set of communication protocols that enable two electronic devices, one of which is usually a portable device such as a smartphone, to establish communication by bringing them within 4 cm of each other.
+**NFC** (Near Field Communication) - A set of communication protocols that enable two electronic devices, one of which is usually a portable device such as a smartphone, to establish communication by bringing them within 4 cm of each other.

-**YubiKey:** A small hardware device produced by Yubico, that provides secure two-factor, multifactor, and passwordless authentication that supports protocols such as FIDO2 and U2F.
+**YubiKey** - A small hardware device produced by Yubico, that provides secure two-factor, multifactor, and passwordless authentication that supports protocols such as FIDO2 and U2F.

-**Okta:** A cloud-based service that provides identity management and access management solutions, enabling secure authentication and user verification across various platforms and applications.
+**Okta** - A cloud-based service that provides identity management and access management solutions, enabling secure authentication and user verification across various platforms and applications.